 To travel to the park you can catch one of the regular ferries that travel from St. Thomas.

-Aside from the snorkelling, the island also contains some stunning beaches and bays such as Caneel Bay and Trunk Bay.
+Aside from the snorkeling, the island also contains some stunning beaches and bays such as Caneel Bay and Trunk Bay.

 If snorkelling or lounging on the beach is not your idea of fun you can explore one of the many hiking trails and take in the gorgeous tropical rainforests and coastal regions of this magnificent park.